 Today’s petroglyph site is presented as “The Teaching Rocks”, a place where select young people were taken as a step in the initiation into becoming shamans.
 Using the images on the rock as teaching tools, the young person would learn some of the truths that he would need to become a medicine man in his own right.

-It may be that the creators and original users of this rock face also used it in this way.
-However, more likely is that we have here a modern repurposing of the rock face to fit in with the reality of a contemporary Ojibwe culture being swamped by external forces and an attempt to create a focal point for cultural revival three hundred years after the deluge began.
+It is unlikely that the creators and original users of this rock face also used it in this way.
+What we have here a modern repurposing of the rock face to fit in with the reality of a contemporary Ojibwe culture being swamped by external forces and an attempt to create a focal point for cultural revival three hundred years after the deluge began.

 3. The Petroglyph Site